 These statements have to accompany all planning applications besides householder building works in unprotected areas and changes of use.
 Statements are used to justify a proposal’s design concept and the access to it.
 The level of detail depends on the scale of the project and its sensitivity.

-Most authorities will have guidance notes available to help you but, unfortunately, unless you ensure you have included one in your submission, planning authorities can refuse to register your planning application.
+Most authorities will have guidance notes available to help you but, unfortunately, unless you ensure you have included a statement in your submission, planning authorities can refuse to register your planning application.

 What Factors Affect the Granting of Planning Permission?